 Featuring advice from:

 This is a mentorship program event but it is open to all interested students in the wider UofT community.
-Refreshments will be served!
+We look forward to seeing you there!
+Refreshments will be served.

 Join the International Relations Society for our first academic panel on the Parti Québécois government’s recently proposed Charter of Values, which would ban public employees from wearing “overt” religious symbols at work.
 Our distinguished panel will assess the core elements of the ongoing debate, and explore its consequences for Canada’s domestic and foreign relations.